Explanations and instructions of all things Writing.Com.

 Why doesn't my Message Forum show up in the forum listings?

 As with anything, how you set your access restrictions determines who can view and access the item.
-A list of alternatives is available for you to choose from in the pull down menu in the message forum creation/edit window.
+A list of alternatives is available for you to choose from in the pull down menu in the message forum creation/edit page.
 The restrictions may be edited at any time to reflect the changes in your mood or group status.
-For more information, please read: "Access Restrictions" 1
+If you use both of the access restriction drop menus, a viewer must meet the criteria for both restrictions to view the item.
+The paid membership drop menu is in the Advanced area of the create/edit page; this setting is not visible in the header of your item.
+For more information, please read: "Access Restrictions" .1